laravel-enso/documentation/docs/packages/track-who.md

 ## Details

-- keeps track of the user that performed various actions on a record/model
+- keeps track of the user that performed various actions on a record / model
 - requires the presence of the proper model attributes / table columns
 - once the structure is set up, by using the proper trait, the information is added automatically